Eurovision Song Contest 2012: Semi-final 2

-France, Germany and the United Kingdom voted in the second semi-final.
+The second semi-final took place on 24 May 2012 at 00:00 AZST (21:00 CEST).
+All the countries competing in this semi-final were eligible to vote, plus France, Germany and the United Kingdom.
 Germany requested that they vote in this semi-final.
 Before it withdrew, Armenia was drawn to perform in the first half of this semi-final.
+The highlighted countries qualified for the final.